 Portland Parks Superintendent E.T.
 Mische saw the Poor Farm moving as an opportunity to start an arboretum on the land.
 He had been trained at the Olmsted landscape firm in Brookline, Massachusetts.
 Frederick Law Olmsted, the co-designer of New York’s Central Park and designer of Harvard’s Arnold Arboretum was known to be a firm believer that every city should have an arboretum.
 It was not, however, until 1928 that Hoyt Arboretum became a reality.
 In 1922, Multnomah County sold the Poor Farm land to Portland for $10.
 The city wanted to put the land into home sites and a golf course.
 However, C. P. Keyser, E.T.
 Mische’s assistant until his departure, became Superintendent of Parks and carried forward Miche’s idea.
 In 1928, Keyser convinced several men in lumber and forestry and County Commissioner Ralph Warren Hoyt to start an arboretum in Portland.

 During Fischer’s term, the following events impacted the Arboretum: World War II greatly diminished travel opportunities for Portlanders, who, as a consequence, discovered Hoyt Arboretum; in 1959 the zoo arrived and took the land of the golf course (West Hills Golf Course); in 1962, the Columbus Day Storm demolished most of the trees on the south-facing side of the Arboretum.
 In 1969 and the early 1980s, the Arboretum was viewed as “open space.”
 In 1969, a ski tow, ski instructions, and food concessions were envisioned but never came to pass, and in the 1980s the Vietnam Memorial was built on 11 acres of Arboretum land.
-This event led to the creation of Hoyt Arboretum Friends (HAF) in 1986, a not-for-profit group to partner with the city for funding, volunteer and leadership purposes.
+This event led to the creation of Hoyt Arboretum Friends (HAF) in 1986, a nonprofit organization that partners with the City of Portland for funding, volunteer and leadership purposes.